bytedance/byteir/frontends/torch-frontend/README.md

 # Torch Frontend
-torch-frontend is a project to build customized torch model --> torch dialect --> mhlo dialect pipeline, where we could add extended dialect and passes.
+torch-frontend is a project to build customized torch model --> torch dialect --> stablehlo dialect pipeline, where we could add extended dialect and passes.

 ## Quick Start